khunspoonzi/yank/README.md

 <summary>Storing Yanked Items: Interface Options</summary>

 1. Convert the righthand side of each interface keyword into a dictionary.
-2. Add additional otions to each dictionary if necessary.
+2. Add additional options to each dictionary if necessary.

 ```python
 # Shorthand